Everyone wants more sales.

 It could be driving customers to specific products, subscriptions, or services.

 Just make sure those goals are clearly defined before you start.

-That way everyone is on the same page, and it will be easier to measure how successful these campaigns are.
+That way, everyone is on the same page, and measuring these campaigns’ success will be easier.

 Use pixel-based and list-based retargeting